0

 Format

-5. Time is allowed for questions and answers.
+5. 5 to 10 minutes is left at the end for questions and answers.

 Objectives

-1. Differentiate between parent and offspring of various animals.
+1. Differentiate between parent and babies of various animals.

 2. Identify adaptations that help animals survive in Rocky.